Tutorial: Generate an Occupancy Map for Navigation

 foxglove_mapping

 1. To map your entire environment move the robot around using the joystick.
-You should be able to see the map visualization in Foxglove expand in real-time as you are moving the robot around.
+Verify that you can see the map visualization in Foxglove expand in real-time as you are moving the robot around.

-2. To store the map open a new terminal, SSH into the robot, and attach to the docker container that’s running the lidar mapping application.
-This depends on what approach you chose above to build/install the app.
+2. To store the map open a new terminal, SSH into the robot, and attach to the Docker container that’s running the Lidar mapping application.
+This depends on what approach you chose above to build and install the app.

 docker ps